Step by Step

 Enrollment Registration Deadline: April 1, 2019

 All Grade 9 applicants must sit for the High School Placement Test (HSPT) OR the Secondary School Admission Test (SSAT) OR the Independent School Entrance Exam (ISEE).
 Only one exam is required.
-Please note that the exam does not need to be taken at Northwest Catholic, but results must be received by November 30, 2018.
-Only Students who take the HSPT at Northwest Catholic on Saturday, November 17, 2018 are considered for Academic & Merit Scholarships.
+Please note that the exam does not need to be taken at Northwest Catholic.
+Only Students who took the HSPT at Northwest Catholic on Saturday, November 17, 2018 are considered for Academic & Merit Scholarships.

 Information on each exam: